kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 ## Live Demo

+Until the demo is ready, you can already checkout a working [Python example of streaming ingestion of MNIST data into TensorFlow via Kafka](confluent-tensorflow-io-kafka.py).

+TODO IMPLEMENT DEMO

-TODO (via Docker container and run via single command)
+(via Docker container and run via single command)

 - Start HiveMQ
 - Start Confluent Platform